How to Trade Harmonic Patterns

 Step 1: Locate a potential Harmonic Price Pattern

-Locate A Potential Harmonic Price Pattern
+Locate a potential Harmonic Price Pattern

 Oh wow, that looks like a potential Harmonic Price Pattern!
 At this point in time, we’re not exactly sure what kind of pattern that is.